j-morano/MIRAGE/README.md

 ## Evaluation benchmark

 We provide all the publicly available datasets used in the benchmark with the data splits.
-See [docs/segmentation_benchmark.md](docs/segmentation_benchmark.md) and [docs/classification_benchmark.md](docs/classification_benchmark.md) for more details on the classification and segmentation benchmarks, respectively.
+See [docs/segmentation_benchmark.md](docs/segmentation_benchmark.md) for more details on the segmentation benchmark, and [docs/classification_benchmark.md](docs/classification_benchmark.md) for the classification benchmark.

+## Pretraining

+Although we do not provide the pretraining data due to privacy concerns, we provide the code to pretrain MIRAGE on a multimodal dataset.
+Please check the [docs/pretraining.md](docs/pretraining.md) for more details.

 ## Tuning